LIOHN/Project-Chaturange/README.md

 A game of chess implemented in java as an extracurricular project.
 I accept and welcome any advice/criticism you have for me regarding this project.

-While this project is incomplete, it does run.
+While this project is missing some features, it does run.
 I made this to showcase some OOP principles and notions I have a solid grasp of.

 I need to: